 Natural light photography means I love to use sunlight, and golden hour is my favorite!
 Using natural light is my preference because I think flatters all skin tones and creates a soft, dreamy, romantic look.

-When there isn’t a lot of natural light (Hello, every wedding reception ever) or there’s an opportunity to do something creative that reflects the moment (think: pictures in the rain), I do work in flash photography.
+When there isn’t a lot of natural light (Hello, every wedding reception ever) or there’s an opportunity to do something creative that reflects the moment (think: pictures in the rain), I do work with artificial light (flashes, etc).

 Wedding Photography Style